 Tap into Safety Uses MicroLearning

 The Tap into Safety training platform uses MicroLearning to deliver key safety and mental health messages.
-The platform has a library of animated videos that cover a wide range of topics including height safety, manual handling, exclusion zones, stress, workplace bullying and sexual harassment.
-You can access the extensive library of out-of-the-box training for only $10 per course.
+The platform has a substantial library of courses that cover a wide range of topics for safety, mental health, leaders, managers and supervisors soft skills.
+You can access the library of out-of-the-box training for only $12 per course.
 Contact us to learn more.

-MicroLearning is becoming a widely-used element of training in organisations and is now being used to train in safety and mental health.
-The distinct advantage is the ability to provide low cost, ongoing, directed, year-round learning in small bursts.
+MicroLearning is becoming a widely-used element of training in organisations and is now being used to train in safety, mental health and leadership skills.
+The distinct advantage is the ability to provide low cost, ongoing, directed, year-round learning in small bursts that build one concept at a time.